jpnorenam/YALUK/README.md

 export PWD=$(pwd)
 python yaluk_run.py -nLN450 -w$PWD/examples/LN450 -j4 -by -a$PWD/libatp -y$PWD/source
 ```
+This is an example, do `python yaluk_run.py -h` for some hints.
 Have a coffee :coffee:.
-In `$PWD/examples/LN450/results` you will find your results will be safe and sound.
+In `$PWD/examples/LN450/results` you will find your results safe and sound.

 ### Using Vagrant
 There is a [VagrantFile] in the repository you can use